pulzeai-oss/knn-router/README.md

 # KNN Router

-A minimal server for generating a ranked (weighted average) list of targets, for a query, based on its k-nearest semantic neighbors.
+A minimal server for generating a ranked list of targets, for a query, based on its k-nearest semantic neighbors.
 Written in Go.

-Route natural language queries to the right system (i.e. agents, LORA adapters, LLMs, etc.), with minimal latency.
+KNN-Router can be used within a larger system to route natural language queries to the right system, with minimal latency.
+Given a user query, KNN-Router:

+1. Looks up the most semantically similar neighbors from a curated corpus of example utterances
+2. Computes a weighted average score (based on the distance between query and example utterance) for each target associated with the respective utterances.
+Targets can be information retrieval systems, agents, LORA adapters, Small/Large Language Models, or others.
+The sky is the limit!
+3. Returns a ranked list of targets that are most suitable for satisfying the query

 At [Pulze.ai](https://platform.pulze.ai), KNN-router dynamically selects the best LLM for user requests:
 ![Pulze Smart Router](./docs/pulze-smart-router.png)

 Works with: